Hannah-Yu-0816/Sample_size_shiny_app/docs/index.md

 1. Structure Settings

 - Number of Effect Modifiers: This setting controls how many covariates act as treatment effect modifiers.
-  - The first k covariates (e.g., $X_1$, $X_2$, ..., $X_k$) will be treated as effect modifiers
+  - The first k covariates (e.g., $X_1$, $X_2$, ..., $X_k$) will be treated as effect modifiers.

     For example:
     - If set to 2 → $X_1$ and $X_2$ are effect modifiers
     - If set to 4 → $X_1$, $X_2$, $X_3$ and $X_4$
-  · Maximum allowed: 5
+  - Maximum allowed: 5
-    The input will be capped at 5 to limit complexity · Adjusting this value will dynamically update:
+    - The input will be capped at 5 to limit complexity
+  - Adjusting this value will dynamically update:
-    · The data generation formula displayed on the right panel · The sidebar to show input fields for each effect modifier's parameters
+    - The data generation formula displayed on the right panel
+    - The sidebar to show input fields for each effect modifier's parameters

 - Number of Other Risk Factors: Defines how many additional covariates affect baseline risk but not the treatment effect.
-  · These covariates are labeled $X_(k+1)$, $X_(k+2)$, ..., continuing from the last effect modifier
+  - These covariates are labeled $X_{k+1}$, $X_{k+2}$, ..., continuing from the last effect modifier.

     For example:
-    · If there are 2 effect modifiers → Other Risk Factors start from $X_3$ · If there are 5 effect modifiers → Other Risk Factors start from $X_6$ · No upper limit, but increasing this number will add more covariate to the simulation · Updating this value will dynamically:
+    - If there are 2 effect modifiers → Other Risk Factors start from $X_3$
+    - If there are 5 effect modifiers → Other Risk Factors start from $X_6$
+  - No upper limit, but increasing this number will add more covariate to the simulation
+  - Updating this value will dynamically:
-    · Extend the data generation formula shown on the right panel · Add new parameter input fields in the sidebar for each added risk factor
+    - Extend the data generation formula shown on the right panel
+    - Add new parameter input fields in the sidebar for each added risk factor

+2. Risk and Treatment Parameters

+- Baseline Risk Intercept ($\beta_0$)
+  - Sets the base level of risk when no covariates are present.
+  Default is 0

+- Baseline Treatment Effect Intercept ($\gamma_0$)
+  - Controls the average treatment effect when no heterogeneity is present.
+  Default is 0

+- Treatment Effect Size ($\gamma$)
+  - Determines the stength of heterogeneity introduced by the effect modifiers.
+  Default is 1.0
+  - Larger values -> greater treatment effect variation across subgroups.

+3. Covariate-Specific Configuration

+For each covariate (effect modifier or other risk factor), two input fields will appear in the sidebar:

+- Baseline Covariate Effect ($\beta$)
+  - Impact of $X$ on baseline risk.
+Default is 0.
+- Probability
+  - Sets the prevalence of each covariate (e.g. 0.5 for a binary variable with equal split).
+  Default is 0.5

+4. Simulation Settings

+- Simulation Iterations
+  - Number of repetitions per parameter setting.
+  More iterations yield more stable results, at the cost of computation time.
+  - Default: 500

+- Number of Trees in the Forest
+  - Controls the number of trees in the causal forest algorithm.
+  More trees usually improve stability and predictive power.
+  - Default: 1000

+- Sample Sizes
+  - Comma-separated list of sample sizes to simulate.
+  The app will loop through each size independently and produce comparative plots.
+  - Example input: 100,200,400,600,800,1000

-After inputing all the parameters and clicking the "Run Simulation" Button,
+After configuring all the inputs above, click the “Run Simulation” button to begin.

-Screenshot
+Progress indicators or plots will appear once computation finishes.
+Simulation progress will be shown at the bottom right of the shiny app.

 ### Parameter Tuning Panel